zhezhengsong/PrealtaSketch/CountSketch/szz.md

-# Everything here was running outside this folder before
+# Everything here was running outside this folder before!

 ### To find best params for CountSketch_v2.cpp
 python3 sweep_CountSketch.py